qgis/QGIS-Documentation/source/docs/documentation_guidelines/writing.rst

 see my_anchor_ for more information.

 Notice how it will jump to the following line/thing following the 'anchor'.
-Normally to declare this label you do not need to use apastroph's but you do need to use empty lines before and after the anchor.
+Normally to declare this label you do not need to use apostrophes but you do need to use empty lines before and after the anchor.

 Another way to jump to the same place **from anywhere in the documentation**